6 comments

 You can pick up the Pulse as a 7 inch frame for $129, while the 10 inch is available for $199.
 If you were already thinking about getting someone a digital picture frame this Christmas, why not get them one that you can update for them all year round?

-6 Responses to “Neat Christmas Gift Ideas: Kodak “Share””
+6 responses to “Neat Christmas Gift Ideas: Kodak “Share””

-1. Tarynm
+1. Tarynm says:

 What a great gift idea that frame is!
 I’m sure this is a silly question, but does the frame have to be hooked up to the internet to receive new pics, or is it based on a subscription?
 My dad isn’t online.…

-2. Jim Squires
+3. Jim Squires says:

 Hey Tarynm — sadly, it needs to be connected to the internet.
 The one downside to this frame is that, without WiFi, it’s pretty much useless.
 But with WiFi?
-Outstanding gift! :)
+Outstanding gift! 🙂

 SD cards are so cheap now, you could always fill up the card with photos for your Dad and mail it to him to insert into the Kodak frame.
 That’s what I’m doing.